 The second quality assessment criteria (QA2) rates papers according to the forums where they were published.
 For this assessment CORE was used to determine the rates for conferences and SJR for journals.
 It considers “high” for papers published in conferences rated A or in journals rated Q1, and “medium” for papers published in conferences rated B or in journals rated Q2.
 It considers “lower” for papers published in conferences rated C or in journals rated Q3.
 Forums which have no scores are considered “lower” too.

 The third quality assessment criteria (QA3) rates papers according to their citations.
 In which, one paper is considered a “high” score for articles with more than five citations, a “medium” score for articles with less than five citations and “lower” score for articles without citations.
-Google Scholar will be useto verify number of citations.
+Google Scholar will be used to verify number of citations.

 However, the QA3 will be unfair to recent work for having fewer citations.
 For these cases, the fourth quality assessment criteria (QA4) analyzes articles from the last five years, which have potentially "high" relevance, have at least one citation and articles that have not been cited have potentially "medium" relevance.
 For a paper to be included in the review, an article must obtain CQ1> = 1.5 and its criteria for bibliographic impact CQ2, CQ3 and QA4 must be “medium” or higher.